A. Caraceni – with new website

 The book Take Ivy by Japanese photographer Teruyoshi Hayashida, was originally published in 1965.
 Until recently, prep fans all over the world coveted this rare book, sometimes paying well over $1000 for it.

 Now, it has been reissued and translated into English.
-Moreover, it is now available for only $24.95.
-On amazon, you can even preorder it for $16.47.
+Moreover, it is now available on amazon.

 # Hardcover: 142 pages